lateefj/geostream/README.md

 Very simple Javascript UI that displays on a Google map Twitter posts on a map.

-There is a basic configuration file that needs these parameters:
+There is a basic configuration file that needs these parameters (config_sample.json):

 ```javascript